wcko87/beatoraja-english-guide/Green-Number.md

 The way scroll speed is handled in beatoraja is very similar to beatmania IIDX.
 If you are already familiar with IIDX, this page won't be of much help to you.

+For information on how to adjust these settings in beatoraja, refer to [the configuration page](configuration#sudden-hi-speed-green-number).

 ## SUDDEN+

 SUDDEN+ is the name of the lane cover at the top of the screen.
 Press the START key twice while playing a song to toggle the SUDDEN+ lane cover.